tldr-pages/tldr/pages/common/gh-codespace.md

 `gh codespace cp {{path/to/source_file}} remote:{{path/to/remote_file}}`

-- List ports of a codespace interactively:
+- List the ports of a codespace interactively:

 `gh codespace ports`